Price

 E-mail

-• documents must be signed with a secure electronic signature
+• documents must be signed with a secure electronic signature.

 Mail

-• Customer sends documents by mail
+• the customer sends the documents by mail.

 In person